Kritika97Gaikwad/Uber-Data-Analytics-Project/README.md

 ### 5. Data Analysis with BigQuery:

 - Use Google BigQuery to analyze the data loaded into GCP.
-- Run Create_table.sql to create database tables based on the ER diagram.
+- Run Uber-Data-Analytics-Project/BigQuery-command/create_table.sql to create database tables based on the ER diagram.
-- Example queries and analysis scripts can be found in the bigquery_analysis/ directory.
+- Example queries and analysis scripts can be found in the Uber-Data-Analytics-Project/BigQuery-command/data_analysis.sql directory.

 ### 6. Visualization with Looker: